officialrealTM/mcserver_installer/README.md

  - SSH-Connection to your server
  - Root Access to server (Script need to be executed as root)
- - This script works on the -->  Supported Distros ONLY!
-(More about compatibility can be found in the FAQ Section)
+ - Linux-based operating systems (only on [Supported Distros](https://github.com/officialrealTM/mcserver_installer#supported-distros))
- - Git needs to be installed on the server (--> Installation)
+ - Git needs to be installed on the server --> [Installation](https://github.com/officialrealTM/mcserver_installer#installation)